 The snow has melted away…The street sweepers have been out getting rid of all the nasty salt and sand from the Winter…The road shoulders are starting to appear again…The temperature is on the rise…The race calendar is starting to take shape…SPRING HAS SPRUNG!
 This can be an exciting time for the veteran cyclist who understands how to make the transition seamlessly from the trainer to the road, but can be equally terrifying for the beginner who may have only begun riding their bikes on a trainer this Winter and/or have been participating in Spin classes and have an interest in riding on the roads.
 However, with some advice, tips, tricks, and maybe a few hacks, there is no need to be fearful of getting outside.

-Gear is perhaps the most misunderstood, confusing, and above all, overly chronicled thing in cycling today, besides maybe the use of EPO and other PEDs.
+Gear is perhaps the most misunderstood, confusing, and above all, overly chronicled thing in cycling today.
+Even to this day, I sometimes mistakenly overdress (and especially underdress) in the Spring!
 Gear really should not be this way though and if you break it down into it’s most basic parts it becomes easier to understand:

-- Tires/wheels – I run tires that are more robust earlier in the season as the roads tend to be more pothole ridden and generally feature more sharp things that can puncture a tire.
+- Tires/wheels – I run tires that are more robust earlier in the season (think Gatorskins) as the roads tend to be more pothole ridden and generally feature more sharp things that can puncture a tire.
 I also run shallow wheels than can take a bit more abuse.
-Basically, run tires and wheels that can take some abuse, but still get you home.
+Basically, run tires and wheels that can take some abuse and get you home – Leave the shiny new Zipps for the Summer time.

 - Frame – Just like salt will eat your car and rust the metal on it, salt will do the same thing to your bike.
 So, make sure you wash your bike frame after each ride in the early spring to prevent the salt from corroding anything.